epfl-ada/ada-2021-project-madam/README.md

 In order to conduct this analysis and use this methods, several assumptions had to be made.
 STILL NEED TO WRITE THIS MORE CAREFULLY

-- **Topic generalization :** Since unsupervised learning is computationally expensive, it is not necessary to train the LDA the model with the whole dataset to get the classification of the topics.
+- **Topic generalization :** Since unsupervised learning is computationally expensive, it is not necessary to train the model with the whole dataset to get the classification of the topics.
 We assumed that, with a large enough sample, we can classify the topics presented with high accuracy.
-The topics of the remaining quotes can be classified using the model generated from this sampled training set.
+The topics of the remaining quotes can be classified using the model generated from this sampled training set, as they will most likely be repetitions / variations of the topics observed before.
 - **Relationship between complexity and education level :** The base assumption used to establish this connection is that people who write more 'difficult' text will, tendentially, have a higher level of education.
 In fact the Dale-Chall Readability Formula can be converted directly into an indication of the school-level required to understand the text, which we assume can be correlated with the education level required to generate the text.

 **_Note :_** These methods required the usage of external packages.
 For a more detailed exposition of the packages used, please see [requirements.txt](https://github.com/epfl-ada/ada-2021-project-madam/blob/main/requirements.txt).